 Rainbows is the East Midlands hospice for children and young people.
-It's a place where every new day is appreciated as an opportunity to celebrate life.
-At the hospice you will see smiles and hear laughter.
-They support the whole family, providing a stimulating and caring ‘home from home’ environment where children and young people, facing extraordinary challenges, can receive vital specialist care, respite and when needed, end of life support.
+It offers wonderful facilities to the young people and their families for whom every day is an opportunity to celebrate life.
+Rainbows support the whole family, providing a stimulating and caring ‘home from home’ environment where children and young people, facing extraordinary challenges, can receive vital specialist care, respite and when needed, and end of life support.

 Since 1989 we have happily acted as a local “depot” for used stamps, which then get converted into cash for charity.
-We have recently learned about the work of a fairly new but cutting edge organisation who we feel deserves our support.
+With Christmas coming and the likelihood of more stamped post coming through your doors, we thought it would be timely to remind you…

 The Charity, Medical Detection Dogs, works in partnership with researchers, NHS Trusts and Universities and aims to train specialist dogs to detect human disease.